abe-iop/driframework/doc/Initialize.md

 // Instantiate the ModuleConfig class - the constructor sets all modules enabled by default ModuleConfig modConfigurationObj = new ModuleConfig();

-// Enable the parsing of bibliographic entries by means of external services (Bibsonomy, CrossRef, FreeCite, etc.) modConfigurationObj.setEnableBibEntryParsing(true);
+// Enable the parsing of bibliographic entries by means of online services (Bibsonomy, CrossRef, FreeCite, etc.) modConfigurationObj.setEnableBibEntryParsing(true);

 // Enable BabelNet Word Sense Disambiguation and Entity Linking over the text of the paper modConfigurationObj.setEnableBabelNetParsing(true);

-// Enable the parsing of the information from the header of the paper by means of external services (Bibsonomy, CrossRef, FreeCite, etc.) modConfigurationObj.setEnableHeaderParsing(false);
+// Enable the parsing of the information from the header of the paper by means of online services (Bibsonomy, CrossRef, FreeCite, etc.) modConfigurationObj.setEnableHeaderParsing(false);

 // Enable the extraction of candidate terms from the sentences of the paper